SethosII/minimum-spanning-tree/README.md

 Output
 ------

 The maze generation was chosen, to test the program.
-The program can generate a 2D grid graph with random edge weights.
+The program can generate a 2D square grid graph with random edge weights.
 The resulting maze can be printed to the console by passing the argument `-m` to the program.
-A `+` represents a vertex and `-`,`|` represent an edge between two vertices.
+A `+` represents a vertex and `-`, `|` represent an edge between two vertices.

 Example output (`mpirun -np 1 ./MST -c 12 -r 8 -a 0 -n -f mazeGraph.csv -m`):
 ```